Get in Touch

 • Best practices for security testing

-People flying on paper airplanes symbolizing the path to the course.
+People flying on paper airplanes symbolizing the path to training.

 No budget?
 Get funding!

-Logo of the Subject Financial System for Adults
+Logo of the Subject-Based Financing System for Adults

-A program that allows a simple and quick way to obtain funds for courses for individual participants.
+A program that allows you to easily and quickly obtain funds for individual participants' training.

 Learn more

-• Guaranteed delivery — the course takes place regardless of the number of participants.
+• Guaranteed execution — the training takes place regardless of the number of participants.

 • Knowledge exchange and networking with professionals from various industries.

-• Interactive, live-led classes — not just theory, but also exercises and discussions.
+• Interactive, live-led sessions — not just theory, but also exercises and discussions.

 • Flexible online format — join from anywhere.